towa-digital/gebrueder-weiss-woocommerce/docs/setup.md

 The Gebrüder Weiss Woocommerce Plugin allows the management and creation of logistic orders for WooCommerce, which are sent to Gebrüder Weiss via the logistics Order API.

+The plugin **facilitates the process of transferring shipping information** by providing a direct link between the WooCommerce store and Gebrüder Weiss.
+This allows the user to **save time and effort**.
+Furthermore, the plugin provides predefined states for processing and shippment of orders, which are **additional security measures** to ensure that the shipping data will be processed correctly.

 ## Process Diagram
 ![process-diagram](./assets/images/installation-process.png)